 - Faculty members may wish to include in their dossier samples of scholarly writing either published or submitted, and readers’ reports.
 They might also submit copies of posters or talks presented at professional meetings.

 - Similarly, Faculty who have presented artistic performances or held exhibitions of their art might choose to present appropriate documentation of their work.
-Alternatively, department chairs and area chairs will be encouraged to attend such performances or exhibitions whenever possible.
+Alternatively, department chairs and area chairs are encouraged to attend such performances or exhibitions whenever possible.

 - Faculty who have applied for external grants may include their external grant application(s) and reviewers’ responses, even for grants not funded.

-- Off-campus peers who are familiar with a Faculty member’s professional activity could be asked to write letters assessing his or her professional contributions.
+- Off-campus peers who are familiar with a Faculty member’s professional activity could be asked to write letters assessing the Faculty member's professional contributions.